godfredakpan/GENEO_INTERVIEW/README.md

 ## Introduction

-This app allows users to communicate with platform owners.
-Users can send detailed questions or contributions using the contact form section by inputing their;
+This app allows users to communicate with platform owners, it gives users the oppurtunity to send detailed questions or contributions using the contact form section by inputing their;
 ```bash
 NAME,
 EMAIL,